 Russia's invasion of Ukraine and the global response to this invasion, including sanctions imposed by the U.S. and other countries, could have an adverse impact on our business, including our ability to market and sell products in the affected regions, potentially heightening our risk of cyber security attacks, impacting our ability to enforce our intellectual property rights in Russia, creating disruptions in the global supply chain, and potentially having an adverse impact on the global economy, financial markets, energy markets, currency rates and otherwise.
-While we are experiencing some volatility in sales from this region, Russia's invasion of Ukraine did not have a material impact on our financial position or results of operations as of and for the three months ended March 31, 2023 and April 1, 2022.
+While we are experiencing some volatility in sales from this region, Russia's invasion of Ukraine did not have a material impact on our overall financial position or results of operations as of and for the three and six months ended June 30, 2023 and July 1, 2022.